Take advantage of our limited time offer. Enter promo code GIFT25 to save up to 25%. See offer details.

 Arizona Phoenix

-Is the cost of living in Phoenix, Arizona, affordable?
-Is it a good place to live?
-Well, if you want to escape the high prices of California but still enjoy year-round sun, practically non-existent rain, and bountiful outdoor activities (hard sell, right?), Phoenix is the place for you.
+What is it like to live in Phoenix?
+Well, if you want to escape the high prices of California but still enjoy year-round sun, practically non-existent rain, and bountiful outdoor activities (hard sell, right?), moving to Phoenix may be the perfect decision for you.

 Where are these newcomers living in Phoenix moving from?
-According to this article from AZ Big Media, most are coming from metro areas like Los Angeles, Chicago, and Seattle, as well as internationally from Asian countries.
+According to AZ Central, most are coming from California, Texas, Colorado, and Nevada.

-If, like so many others, you’re planning on moving to Phoenix — or simply want to learn more about what makes this sunny locale so special — we think there are 15 things you should know.
+If, like so many others, you’re planning on moving to Phoenix — or simply want to learn more about what makes this sunny locale so special — we think there are some things you should know about living in Phoenix.

-Planning a move to Phoenix?
-Start by getting a quote from PODS.
+Planning on moving to Phoenix?
+Start by getting a quote from PODS

 Before we dive into the details, though, take a virtual tour of Downtown Phoenix to get a sneak peek of what the city has to offer.